dcamps-hacken/staking-bank/README.md

 # Bank smart contract task

+## remember to check getContract vs getContractAt or whatever when dealing with ATRAC!

 Your task is to create a bank smart contract which will enable anyone to deposit an amount X of XYZ ERC20 tokens to their savings (staking) account.
 The bank smart contract also contains an additional token reward pool of R XYZ tokens, deposited to the contract by the contract owner (bank owner) at